PlusTimeIT/Laravel-EasyForms/src/Docs/src/concepts/actions.md

 ## Action Button

 Action buttons are used when you need to process some actions but no user input is required.

 | Property     |      Type       |  Default  | Description                                                                     |
 |:-------------|:---------------:|:---------:|:--------------------------------------------------------------------------------|
 | `button`     |     Button      | undefined | [Button](/concepts/elements.html#buttons) for styling that should be displayed. |

 ## Action Icon

-Icons are used in multiple components and elements and are the base for Action Icons.
+Action icons are used when the form action is best displayed as an icon.

 | Property | Type |  Default  | Description                                                                 |
 |:---------|:----:|:---------:|:----------------------------------------------------------------------------|